ViciousSquid/RStudio/maps/README.md

 ### `dLight_Test.json`

-Demonstrates how to attach (parent) a light entity to a moving brush to create a moving light
+Demonstrates how to attach a light entity to a moving brush to create a moving light

 ### `Key_Test.json`